HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 Provide the following details in a test report and email to [integration@health.govt.nz](mailto:integration@health.govt.nz).

 1. Tester details
-   a.
+..a.
 Organisation Name
-   b.
+..b.
 Application name and version
-   c.
+..c.
 HPI IG Version
-   d.
+..d.
 Test Script version
-   e.
-Testing start date and time and end date and time
+..e.
+Testing start date and time and end date and time ..f.
-   f.
 Tester name and contact details
-   g.
+..g.
 List of interactions included in your integration (eg Get Practitioner, Get Location, Search Location)

 2. For each test supply screen shots of:
-   a. the input data as entered in the integrating system (“the system”)
-   b. any warnings or error messages presented by the system
-   c. the confirmation or result of the request presented by the system
+..a. the input data as entered in the integrating system (“the system”) ..b. any warnings or error messages presented by the system ..c. the confirmation or result of the request presented by the system

 ### Tests